sah/java-tutorial/04-Java-Helper.md

 ```

 The `WebDriverWithHelperTest` class is fundamentally the same as the WebDriverTest class, with a couple of additions.
-It implements the `com.saucelabs.common.SauceOnDemandSessionIdProvider` interface,
-which requires that a `getSessionId()` method be implemented:
+It implements the Sauce `SauceOnDemandSessionIdProvider` interface, which requires that a `getSessionId()` method
+be implemented:

 ```java
 public class WebDriverWithHelperTest implements SauceOnDemandSessionIdProvider {
 ```

-Pass your Sauce user name and Sauce access key as parameters to the
+Pass your Sauce user name and Sauce access key as parameters to the `SauceOnDemandAuthentication` constructor.
+The
-`com.saucelabs.common.SauceOnDemandAuthentication` constructor.
-The object that is returned is passed
-as a parameter to the `com.saucelabs.junit.SauceOnDemandTestWatcher` constructor.
-You can find your
+object that is returned is passed as a parameter to the `SauceOnDemandTestWatcher` constructor.
+(You can find your
-Sauce access key on your [Sauce account page](https://saucelabs.com/account).
+Sauce access key on your [Sauce account page](https://saucelabs.com/account).)

 ```java
 public SauceOnDemandAuthentication authentication = new SauceOnDemandAuthentication("<!-- SAUCE:USERNAME -->", "<!-- SAUCE:ACCESS_KEY -->");